scottrsm/DNNS.jl/README.md

     polynomials.
     Finally, the chain rule as well as matrix/vector multiplication is supported.
 - PWLF
-    An implementation of piece-wise liner functions.
+    An implementation of piece-wise linear functions.
 This includes their values on *dual* numbers.
 - UtilFunc
     An implementation of non-linear functions used when computing neural nets.
 Again, this includes their values on *dual* numbers.